 Solar panels at the Mariners Spring Training headquarters at the Peoria Sports Complex in Peoria, Arizona produce 345 kWh of electricity annually, enough for half of all the team's power needs each year.
-In addition, the recently renovated facility received LEED Gold Level certification from the U.S. Green Building Council.
+In addition, the facility received LEED Gold Level certification from the U.S. Green Building Council.
 LEED, which stands for Leadership in Energy and Environmental Design, is a green building certification program that recognizes best-in-class building strategies and practices.
 The project was undertaken as part of the City of Peoria Sustainability Action Plan.

 The nonprofit organization was launched in 2011 with founding members from six major leagues (MLB, NFL, MLS, WNBA, NHL, NBA), their home arenas, the Environmental Protection Agency and Natural Resources Defense Council.
 It is the first time teams from the six major professional sports had collaborated on a common environmental agenda.
 Since the launch, over 300 sports teams and venues from 20 different sports leagues and 14 countries have joined the Alliance.

 In 2015, the Mariners were named finalists for the GSA's Environmental Innovators Awards for leadership in environmental sustainability.

 - 2018 - Environmental Protection Agency Food Recovery Challenge Sports & Entertainment Award for diverting 761 tons of food waste in 2017.